markmillr/cursor-memory-servicenow/README.md

 - **Test**: Follow team's deployment and data practices
 - **Production**: Follow team's change management process

+### Important: Update Set Management
+Update sets are generally NOT transferred between environments, with specific exceptions:

+1. **PDI to Sandbox/Dev**
+   - Update sets are typically not moved from PDI
+   - Solutions are recreated from scratch in dev
+   - Helps ensure clean, maintainable code

+2. **Sandbox to Dev**
+   - Update sets are typically not moved from sandbox
+   - Solutions are recreated from scratch in dev
+   - Ensures proper handling of customer customizations

+3. **Exceptions**
+   - Only move update sets in very specific cases
+   - Must be approved by your team
+   - Document any exceptions in `systemPatterns.md`

 ## Interaction Models

 ### Default Model: Browser-Based Interaction